Dua for Marriage: Islamic Prayers for Love and Nikah.

 1. “O Allah, remove all obstacles from my path to marriage and grant me a righteous spouse soon.”

-2. “My Lord, prepare me spiritually, emotionally and practically for the responsibilities of married life.”
+2. “My Lord, prepare me spiritually, emotionally, and practically for the responsibilities of married life.”

 3. “Allah, guide me to recognize my destined spouse when our paths cross according to Your wisdom.”